ZuAh/Custom-fitting-of-implants/README.md

 This repository provides a detailed step-by-step tutorial to design and custom-fit implants.
 The main PDF document 'ETD-Tutorial' will guide you through the individual steps, which are completed by video tutorials indicated in red.

-Link to full paper:
+Link to full paper on biorxiv: xxxxxx
-Citation: DOI
+Citation: DOI xxxxx